Mark-MDO47/expts_HallowingM4/README.md

 The download page for the Hallowing M4 bootloader says that after uploading the bootloader "you will need to reload CircuitPython".
 - https://circuitpython.org/board/hallowing_m4_express/

 From that same download page I loaded the latest **stable** release.
-At this time that is CircuitPython 9.1.3.
+In Aug 2024 that was CircuitPython 9.1.3.
+In Sept 2024 that is 9.1.4.
 Once again I copied this other download file for the update onto the **HALLOM4BOOT** disk (double-click reset).
 The system automatically rebooted.

 After doing this the eye demonstration still did not run.